(By First Time GRAMMY Nominee Jonathan Sprout “Best Musical Album for Children”)

 Every nominee gets a beautiful Tiffany GRAMMY medallion.
 It looks like an Olympic bronze medal, complete with a purple ribbon.
 You wait in a long line to receive your medal.
-We stood behind the writer of the most radio-played Christian music song of 2009 and in front of members of the GRAMMY nominated legendary group Hiroshima.
+We stood behind the writer of the most radio-played Christian music song of the year and in front of members of the GRAMMY nominated legendary group Hiroshima.
 When you get to the check-in spot, you sign your name in a book with a list of nominees before receiving your medal and having an official GRAMMY photo taken of you.
 The sign in book lists names alphabetically.
 The name just above mine was “Bruce Springsteen.”
 Above Bruce was “Brittney Spears.”

 Security on Sunday, Grammy Day, was so tight that our taxi driver couldn’t get within two blocks of the arena without the pass we were given to give him.
 We waited in line to go through airport-type security at around noon in the warm California sun.

 Ninety-nine GRAMMYs were given out between 1:00 and 3:00 PM Sunday afternoon in the Convention Center adjacent to The Staples Arena.
 I sat with my band cohorts a few rows from fellow children’s music nominees Greg & Steve and Cathy & Marcy and their entourages.
 The children’s music GRAMMY was given out in the #15 spot.
 Ziggy Marley, the winner, was not present to receive it.

 Then it was through tunnels of white tenting over red carpets into The Staples Arena to our special GRAMMY Nominee seats.
 In the seat behind ours was the attorney for the Zak Brown Band which performed that night and won the GRAMMY for Best New Artist.